3D PRINTING MATERIALS, TERMINOLOGY AND SPECIFICATIONS

 With tolerances, the printer typically has an accuracy of +/- 0.2mm.
 This tolerance is a factor of the plastic cooling and expanding slightly along the walls of parts, resulting in solid sections tending towards the +0.2mm tolerance while holes tend towards the -0.2mm tolerance.
 Tolerances do not build up over the length of a piece.
 It is critical to understand that these tolerances result in overall a +0.4mm for any interference or tolerance fits.
 For a 10mm rod to fit into a 10mm hole, they must be altered to 9.8mm for the rod and 10.2mm for the hole in order to print with a tolerance fit.

-When printing with ABS, this introduces the additional factor of shrinkage.
-ABS prints will typically hold their dimensions very accurately until around 80mm after which parts will begin to suffer shrinkage as they cool down.
-This is typically in the range of 0-1.5% such that an ABS print 200mm long, could end up printing 197mm long.
-There are many factors that determine how much shrinkage an ABS print will suffer and certain geometries will hardly shrink at all.
-This can and will affect the tolerances, any large prints are always recommended to be done in PLA or polymax as they have very minimal shrinkage.
-If large ABS prints are required, I recommend doing them in ASA.
-It is more expensive, but shrinks less.
+When printing with ASA, this introduces the additional factor of shrinkage.
+ASA prints will typically hold their dimensions very accurately until around 80mm after which parts will begin to suffer shrinkage as they cool down.
+This is typically in the range of 0-1.5% such that an ABS print 200mm long, could end up printing 198mm long.
+There are many factors that determine how much shrinkage an ASA print will suffer and certain geometries will hardly shrink at all.
+This can and will affect the tolerances, any large prints are always recommended to be done in PLA as they have very minimal shrinkage.

 3D printers vary in size greatly, however most printers on the market including industrial sized printers can print objects around the size of a human head or a loaf of bread, printers have different dimensions in different directions.
-I own 6 printers personally and my colleagues own similar sized ones.
-The largest PLA printer we use primarily has a build volume of 280mm (L) x 250mm (D) x 300mm (H) while the largest ABS-capable printer we have access to has a build volume of 200mm (LxDxH).
+The largest printer I operate has a build volume of 340x320x340mm and I have several other slightly smaller machines used for smaller jobs.

-Models required to be printed that exceed this size can be built by parts which is a practice we routinely use to create oversized props and models.
+Models required to be printed that exceed this size can easily be built by parts which is a practice we routinely use to create oversized props and models.
+Many of the props I work with are built via parts, with many examples available here and we often do the same with large architecture models.

 All information and images contained in this guide are original content of 3D Prototypes and Models and must not be re-created without direct reference to this web page.